Yhzan95/Drakula.Csharp/README.md

 # <p align="center">DrakulaCsharp</p>
 Drakula is Draculatheme.Com based for Csharp winform application.
-You can customise the color palette on "Drakula.cs" and add more controls if needed (you can contribute to this project you are welcome), I'll update this when i have free time.
+You can customise the color palette on **Drakula.cs** and add more controls if needed (you can contribute to this project you are welcome), I'll update this when i have free time.
 ## 🧐 Features
 - DatagridView